mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 ### AWS CloudWatch data source

-The AWS CloudWatch data source's authentication scheme has changed in Grafana 7.3.
+The AWS CloudWatch data source's authentication scheme has changed in Mosaicoo 7.3.
 Most importantly the authentication method _ARN_ has been removed, and a new one has been added: _AWS SDK Default_.
 Existing data source configurations using the former will fallback to the latter.
 Assuming an IAM role will still work though, and the old _ARN_ method would use the default AWS SDK authentication method under the hood anyway.

 Since _ARN_ has been removed as an authentication method, we have instead made it into an option for providing the ARN of an IAM role to assume.
 This works independently of the authentication method you choose.